 And now, in the sequel, there are optional Quick Time interrupts in which Shepard can cut people off by shooting them, punching them in the face, throwing them out skyscraper windows, etc. This has the bonus of making certain scenes a lot shorter, not to mention easier.
 In one case, doing this will take out a half dozen opponents, leaving you to face only one.
 And all without taking damage, thanks to the magic of cutscenes.

 Humans are also said to be fond of Disproportionate Retribution.
-They don't have the manpower to guard each of their colonies, so they make sure that whoever attacks one is in for a world of hurt.
+They don't have the manpower to guard each of their colonies, so they have a centralized rapid reaction force that can bring swift and terrible retaliation upon the attackers.
 Word travels around, so the human colonies are usually left alone...

 Humanity's tactic of keeping fleets of warships in arms reach of their colonies is said to have caught the Turians off-guard during the First Contact War.
-They thought that the vessels in orbit around Shanxi represented the bulk of Human military strength, only to have a collective Oh Crap when they noticed an entire Fleet of angry Human Warships pouring through the Relay and establishing enough weapon-locks to blast them out of the stars.
+They thought that the vessels in orbit around Shanxi represented the bulk of Human military strength, only to have a collective Oh Crap! when they noticed an entire Fleet of angry Human Warships pouring through the Relay.
+There are two "Battles of Shanxi" for a reason.

 Inverted with the Geth (minus the Heretics), at least when fighting other geth.
 Due to their nature they tell each other everything, even plans for attack.
 Legion finding out that the Heretics have been spying on the other geth horrifies them.